ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

 ![Home Content item is a Landing Page](img/enterprise_tut_home_is_an_lp.png)

 The page contains one Code block and is displayed without any template.
-Now go to the Page tab.
+Now go to the Site tab and click **site**.
 This is the mode that enables you to work with Pages.
 Click Edit and you will see that the Home Page has only one zone with the block.

 ![Empty Page with default layout](img/enterprise_tut_empty_single_block.png)

+Remove the Tag block.
+Hover over it and select the trash icon from the menu.
+Switch to editing Page Fields and change the Title of the page to "Home".

 The design for the website you are making needs a layout with two zones: a main column and a narrower sidebar. eZ Enterprise provides only a one-zone default layout, so you need to create a new one.